rebelsky/sams-assorted-musings-reflections/failing-to-rant-2019-07-23.md

 [2] Some might refer to those as "Powerpoints".

-[3] Or, preferably, before the talk to be more accessible.
+[3] Or, preferably, before the talk.
+That would certainly be a good form of universal design.

 [4] Don't worry.
 If I find that the institution's solution to either issue violates my delicate sensibilities, I'll rant about it.

-[5] Well, I'm not completely holding off on that.
+[5] Well, I'm not entirely holding off on that.

 [6] I also probably owe her an introductory musing.

+[7] Or "about which to rant", for those who prefer that form.

 ---